jmadelaine/ts-guardian/README.md

 isStringOrNumber('hello') // returns true
 ```

-Basic type guards are the bread and butter of `type-guardian` and are used as building blocks to form more complex type guards.
+Basic type guards are the bread and butter of `ts-guardian` and are used as building blocks to form more complex type guards.

 Here's the complete set of keys: